soulhotel/uc-Notify/README.md

-# uc Notify
-Notification kit with modern design and dynamic functionality.

-### uc Notify - Notification kit
+## uc Notify - Notification UI/UX kit

 A Notification kit with a modern design and dynamic functionality, made to handle:
 1. Usage